-Theatre is all about creativity and collaboration, but when you’re trying to memorize your lines, it’s easy to forget that.
+Theater, film, and TV require creativity and teamwork, but it’s easy to forget that when you’re focused on memorizing lines.
 Gone are your castmates, costumes, and scene changes.
 It’s just you, the playwright’s words, and your desperate attempts to commit them to memory.

 Memorizing lines can be one of the most frustrating parts of acting.
 Unfortunately, it’s also one of the most crucial parts.
 So what’s a person to do when you’re in a show or have a casting call or audition?